robcowart/synesis_lite_syslog/README.md

 ```
 Alternatively you can start Logstash using the `--path.config` option to specify the location of the `synesis_lite_syslog/conf.d` directory.

 Rather than edit the pipeline files in `synesis_lite_syslog/conf.d` for your environment, environment variables can be used.
+Files are included for `/etc/profile.d` and `/etc/systemd/system/logstash.service.d`, which you may find provide a helpful start to setting up the environment variables.
 The supported environment variables are:

 Environment Variable | Description | Default Valaue
 --- | --- | ---